CodeAL1990/javascript-async-promises-callbacks/README.md

 After this order arrow function, call order and pass in a value(remember it's in milliseconds) for time reference, and for work reference, use the arrow function and console log a flavor array item of your choice from menu object(author used stocks i use menu)
 You should get a logged message on console for your chosen flavor, which will appear according to the value you inputted for your time reference
 \*\* The purpose of the above is to show you the relationship between the time and work references(work will represent all the steps you will do to reach final product)
+For all the steps till your final product, instead of the multitude of callbacks you did in your removed/commented code, we will now employ the use of .then(promises chaining)
+To do this, you will use call then on your order call for each step you need to reach final product Inside each subsequent then call, you will use an arrow function and return the order call for the next step you have determined when you did the callback version
+Check out the full scope of the code for your callback version and the promise chaining version, one should be more readable then the other(albeit longer)
+\*\* Personally, the advantage i can see for promise chaining is that you are less likely to make mistakes compared to callback chaining